-Using stolen identities, fraudsters filed 47,500 fake unemployment claims
+Using stolen identities, fraudsters filed 47,500 fake unemployment claims in Maryland

 The process was created to quickly funnel benefits to small businesses and others who wouldn’t normally qualify for relief.

-“Fraudsters are capitalizing on the hardships created by the pandemic,” Maryland Labor Secretary Tiffany Robinson said.
+“Fraudsters are capitalizing on the hardships created by the pandemic,” Maryland Labor Secretary Tiffany Robinson said at the news conference.

 Another 1.3 million people applied for new jobless benefits last week as the pandemic’s toll on the economy continued

-Maryland’s unemployment system has come under sharp rebuke after its new website crashed repeatedly and people waited days to file claims.
-Some jobless residents told a panel of state lawmakers in May they waited months for benefits.
+Maryland’s unemployment system has come under sharp criticism after its new website crashed repeatedly and people had to wait days to be able to file claims.
+Some jobless residents told a panel of state lawmakers in May that they waited months for benefits.

-Hogan said Wednesday that much of the backlog has been cleared, and the state has processed 96.4 percent of the more than half-a-billion claims it received.
+Hogan said Wednesday that much of the backlog has been cleared and that the state has processed 96.4 percent of the more than a half-million claims it received.

-The FBI warned last week that it had detected a “spike” in scammers using stolen identities to file for unemployment, saying the scheme had been perpetrated in several states.
+The FBI warned last week that it had detected a “spike” in scammers using stolen identities to claim unemployment benefits, saying the scheme had been perpetrated in several states.

-“Many victims of identity theft related to unemployment insurance claims do not know they have been targeted until they try to file a claim for unemployment insurance benefits,” the agency said in a July 6 statement.
+“Many victims of identity theft related to unemployment insurance claims do not know they have been targeted until they try to file a claim for unemployment insurance benefits,” the agency said in a statement July 6.

-Officials in New Jersey, New York, Arizona and Pennsylvania have reported unemployment fraud in recent days, but it was not immediately clear if the cases were connected.
+Officials in New Jersey, New York, Arizona and Pennsylvania have reported unemployment fraud in recent days, but it was not immediately clear whether those cases were connected.

-Special Agent Derek Pickle, with the Inspector General’s office at the U.S. Department of Labor, said at the news conference that unemployment fraud has been reported in all 50 states.
+Special Agent Derek Pickle, with the Office of Inspector General at the U.S. Department of Labor, said at the Hogan news conference that unemployment fraud has been reported in all 50 states.

 In normal times, he said, his office dedicates 10 percent of its staff to detecting such fraud.
-But more than 50 percent of the office is working on the issue during the pandemic.
+But more than 50 percent of the office is working on the issue during the pandemic, he said.

 Pickle left the news conference without taking questions.